Deer Park

 Deer Park has a typical household mix, with a fairly typical median household size

 Family households constitute 76.0% of all households, including 36.9% couples with children, 21.5% couples without children, and 15.6% single parent families.
-Non-family households account for the remaining 24.0%, with lone person households at 20.5% and group households comprising 3.5%.
-The median household size is 2.9 people, aligning with the Greater Melbourne average.
+Non-family households account for the remaining 24.0%, with lone person households at 20.5% and group households comprising 3.5% of the total.
+The median household size is 2.9 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households